 Property joint ventures can be fantastic but what happens when things go wrong?
-Today we look at how planning can help you to survive the unexpected.
-Nobody likes to think about things like ill-health, death or relationship breakdown but discussing these things when times are good is a lot easier than discussing them when something serious has already gone wrong.
+Nobody likes to think about things like ill-health, death or relationship breakdown but discussing these things when times are good is a lot easier than discussing them when something has already gone wrong.

 Property Expert Series: Kristen Durose from Red Star Wealth